Transverse Surgery on Knots in Contact 3-Manifolds: Contact and Transverse Surgery

-The Farey tessellation is given by a tiling of the hyperbolic plane by geodesic triangles shown in Figure~\ref{fig:farey}, where the endpoints of the geodesics are labeled.
+The Farey graph is the $1$-skeleton of a tessellation of the hyperbolic plane by geodesic triangles shown in Figure~\ref{fig:farey}, where the endpoints of the geodesics are labeled.
 Our convention is to use cardinal directions (specifically, North, East, South, and West) to denote points on the circle.
 These names will always refer to their respective locations, even as the labeling will move around.
 There is a standard labeling, shown in Figure~\ref{fig:farey}, which is as follows: let West be labeled $\infty = 1/0$ and East be labeled $0$.
 The third unlabeled point of a geodesic triangle with two corners already labeled $a/b$ and $c/d$ is given the label $(a+c)/(b+d)$.
-We denote this {\it Farey sum} operation $a/b \oplus c/d$.
+We denote this \textit{Farey sum} operation $a/b \oplus c/d$.
 In the Southern hemisphere, by treating $0$ as $0/1$, labeling the corners of geodesic triangles using the Farey sum suffices to label each endpoint of every geodesic with a positive number.
 Thus South gets labeled $1 = 1/1$, and so on.
 In the Northern hemisphere, we label with negative numbers by treating $0$ as $0/(-1)$.
 Thus North gets labeled $-1 = 1/(-1)$, and so on.
-Every rational number and infinity is found exactly once as a label on the Farey tessellation.
+Every rational number and infinity is found exactly once as a label on the Farey graph.

 \begin{remark} For notation purposes, we denote the result of the Farey sum of $a/b$ and $c/d$ by $a/b \oplus c/d$.
 We also denote $r\oplus \cdots \oplus r$, where there are $n$ copies of $r$, as $n\cdot r$.
-In general, we use the $\oplus$ operation with two fractions even when they are not adjacent on the Farey tessellation.
-While in this case, there is no direct relation to operations on the Farey tessellation, we note that if points labeled $a$ and $b$ are connected by a geodesic in the tessellation, then $n\cdot a \oplus m \cdot b$ is the label of some point in between those labeled $a$ and $b$. \end{remark}
+In general, we use the $\oplus$ operation with two fractions even when they are not connected by a geodesic on the Farey graph.
+While in this case, there is no direct relation to operations on the Farey graph, we note that if points labeled $r$ and $s$ are connected by a geodesic in the graph, such that $r$ is counter-clockwise of $s$ and $rs > 0$, then $n\cdot r \oplus m \cdot s$ is the label of some point in between those labeled $r$ and $s$ and counter-clockwise of $s$. \end{remark}

-Other labelings of the Farey tessellation can be created by labeling any two points connected by a geodesic with 0 and $\infty$.
+Other labelings of the Farey graph can be created by labeling any two points connected by a geodesic with 0 and $\infty$.
 We can then construct a labeling by an analogous process to the above.
 In fact, this labeling is the result of a diffeomorphism applied to the hyperbolic plane with the standard labeling, but we will not need that fact explicitly here.